-and the displacement $\overrightarrow{PQ}$ along the curve can then be viewed as the result of the composition of two \emph{rigid} motions of the circumference: (i) an horizontal displacement represented by $\overrightarrow{DC}$ plus (ii) a $\Delta\theta$ counterclockwise rotation around its centre.

-However, since $\overline{DC}=\overline{RQ}$, such a composition should immediately be recognized to be equivalent to a perfect (i.e., without slipping) rolling of the circumference along the line $r$, which then proves that the displacement $\overrightarrow{PQ}$ lays on a cycloid. \emph{Quod Erat Demonstrandum}.
+Accordingly, the total displacement $\overrightarrow{PQ}$ along the curve can be viewed as the result of the composition of two \emph{rigid} motions of the circumference: (i) an horizontal displacement represented by $\overrightarrow{DC}$, plus (ii) a counterclockwise rotation by an angle $\Delta\theta$ around the centre $C$.
+Furthermore, since $\overline{DC}=\overline{RQ}$, it should be immediately recognized that such a composition is equivalent to a perfect (i.e., without slipping) rolling of the circumference along the horizontal line $r$, thus proving that the displacement $\overrightarrow{PQ}$ must lay on a cycloid, Q.E.D.